genestack/user-tutorials/source/tutorials/Getting_started/managing-and-sharing-data.rst

 |share data|

-After you select the group and click  *Share*, you’ll need to confirm that you want to share these files by entering your password (the system will remember this authorisation for the next five minutes) and then you’ll have the option, which you do not have to
+After you select the group and click  "Share", you’ll need to confirm that you want to share these files by entering your password (the system will remember this authorisation for the next five minutes) and then you’ll have the option, which you do not have to